WORKPLACE NEURODIVERSITY COACHING

 Frequently Asked Questions

-Clear answers about workplace neurodiversity coaching, reasonable adjustments and practical support.
+Clear answers about workplace neurodiversity coaching, coach credentials, Access to Work, reasonable adjustments and practical support.

 Therapy is clinical and often focuses on mental health, trauma or emotional processing.
 Coaching is practical, future-focused and action-oriented.
 It supports workplace strategies, communication, organisation, confidence, adjustments and sustainable ways of working.